in orderMosquito Control

 Mosquito – a small fly, with a piercing/sucking mouth part and a thirst for blood which takes it from being an annoying fly, to a disease carrying, much feared pest of humans.
 Mosquitoes are a known vector for diseases which kill millions of people around the world annually.
 Malaria is the biggest killer of the mosquito transmitted infections but luckily, Australia is classed a ‘malaria free’.
 Thanks to huge efforts to control both the disease and the genus of mosquito known to transmit the infection throughout the 50’s and 60’s and we were certified a ‘malaria free’ in 1981.
 Australia still suffers from dengue fever, however, when this is diagnosed and treated early it has a mortality rate of less than 1%.How to control Mosquitoes?

 Here on the Mid North Coast in areas like Port Maquarie, Taree, Forster and Tuncurry, we are lucky.
 The genus of mosquito that transmit malaria, anopheles, or the species known to transmit dengue, Aedes aegypti, do not inhabit this far south!
 None the less, mosquitoes still cause a large amount of distress and annoyance to residence of the Mid North Coast, so we thought we’d give you some ways get reduce the numbers!

 Non-chemical, environmental change will achieve the best long term results for pest mosquito control.

-Stagnant water – Where possible all sources of stagnant water should be removed.
-Stagnant water provides a breeding ground for pest mosquitoes and in order to control the adult pest, you must also control the larvae!
+Stagnant water -All sources of stagnant water should be removed where possible.
+Stagnant water provides a breeding ground for pest mosquitoes.
+And in order to control the adult pest, you must also control the larvae!

 Common sources of stagnant water are: